wp-plugins/postman-smtp/readme.txt

 = What is OAuth 2.0? =

-A modern replacement for traditional SMTP password-based authentication.
+A modern replacement for traditional password-based authentication.

 = How does OAuth 2.0 work? =